RSSNext/rsshub-docs/src/joinus/advanced/script-standard.md

 -   Avoid using deprecated features.
 -   Avoid modifying `yarn.lock` and `package.json`, unless you add a new dependency.
 -   Combine repetitive code into functions.
+-   Keep intermediate values immutable; construct a new object instead of mutating an existing one.
 -   Prefer higher ECMAScript Standard features over lower ones.
 -   Sort the entries alphabetically (uppercase first) to make it easier to find an entry.
 -   Use HTTPS instead of HTTP whenever possible.
--   Use WebP format instead of JPG whenever possible since it offers better compression.
+-   Use AVIF/HEIF/WebP format instead of JPG whenever possible since it offers better compression.

 ### Formatting